v2sCollections/City-of-Dreams/README.md

 - Limited dynamic hud elements.
 - No Camera auto-centering.
 - LODs Improved in Kabuki Gun Range.
+- Adds the FPS counter from the benchmark to the base game UI.

 ### [Upscaled Videos Include](https://)